Actively Recruiting

 - Patients aged 18 years or older undergoing percutaneous radial coronary intervention

-- Affiliated to a social protection health insurance
+- Affiliated with a social protection health insurance

-- Able to understand the study objectives and risks and provide written informed consent
+- Able to understand the study's objectives and risks

 You will not qualify if you...

-- Contraindication to heparin use such as history of heparin-induced thrombocytopenia
+- Contraindication to heparin use (history of heparin-induced thrombocytopenia)

-- Very high bleeding risk defined by recent bleeding (<6 months) of type 3 BARC classification
+- Very high bleeding risk defined by recent major bleeding (<6 months) per BARC type 3

-- Currently participating in another study or within an exclusion period
+- Currently in an exclusion period from another study

-- Unable to understand or provide informed consent (emergency situation, comprehension difficulties)
+- Inability to understand or provide informed consent (emergency, comprehension difficulties)

-- Under legal protection such as safeguard of justice, guardianship, or curatorship
+- Under legal protection (guardianship, curatorship, or safeguard of justice)

 - Pregnant or breastfeeding

-- Taking anticoagulant treatments such as anti-vitamin K or direct oral anticoagulants (DOACs)
+- Currently on anticoagulant treatments such as anti-vitamin K or direct oral anticoagulants

 AI-Screening